07542 926011 [email protected]

 The hilt of our sword is almost certainly by Thomas Bass.
 Three hallmarks marks are present on the knuckle bow and two on the pommel button.
 The knucklebow marks are the lion passant and the crowned leopard’s head assay mark plus the date stamp for 1726 / 1727.
 The pommel button has a worn lion passant on one side and the maker’s mark on the other which is also worn and indistinctly stamped onto this awkward surface.

 Thomas Bass’s Sterling mark was registered in 1720 (Grimwade 2685) and consisted of his initials “T B” in raised relief inside a shield with a pellet between, and below, and a crown above.
 The mark on the sword pommel clearly shows the “T” plus the pellet to its right and the spine of the letter “B” to its right.
 Due to the tight curve of the small button most of the right hand part of the stamp is missing.
-It would seem that this design of hilt flourished in the 1720’s.
-The silver hilt makers of London lived and worked in relatively close proximity to each other and new ideas would quickly be absorbed and adapted within the cutler community.

 A feature of the lives of London silver hilted sword makers of the 18th century was that talent in working with silver was not necessarily a guarantee of commercial success.
 To succeed they also needed business acumen.
 Some silversmiths were very successful and became wealthy men.
 However, the records show that many talented silversmiths, evidenced by the quality of their surviving works, lived a sparse existence and sometimes ended their lives in penury.
-Thomas Bass seems to have one such unfortunate case.
+Thomas Bass seems to have been one such unfortunate case.

 Thomas is recorded from 1701 to 1760 as a silver hilt maker and sword cutler.
 He was indentured to the profession by the cutler Joseph Reason for seven years and sworn “free” of the Cutlers’ Company on 15th April 1708, after which he is recorded as working in Fetter Lane in the City of London where he remained for the next 50 years and registered his first mark.
 He indentured his one known apprentice, Isaac Stewart, in 1712, and registered his second (Sterling) mark in 1720.
 On 5th October 1721 the Court of Assistants of the Cutlers’ Company excused Thomas from taking livery due to his “mean” circumstances.
 A year later he was excused again: